Table of Contents

 GERD occurs when stomach acid and other contents inside the stomach flow back up into the esophagus and cause a reflex episode, which can create more complications, such as esophagitis or inflammation of the esophagus.
 Other GERD symptoms include:

-While many individuals experience acid reflux from time to time, GERD occurs more than twice a week for several weeks.
+While many individuals experience acid reflux occasionally, GERD occurs more than twice a week for several weeks.
 Getting a GERD diagnosis is crucial if GERD symptoms become more frequent.

 The Mayo Clinic lists several risk factors that can cause GERD, such as: